 - Healthier and fresher than from a shop – no preservatives and no artificial flavorings nor colorings.
 I also used brown sugar instead of white to make this homemade raspberry syrup a bit healthier.

 - Low in added sugar – even though I used sugar, I kept it to a minimum.
 The raspberries should provide enough sweetness.
 If you feel, like it’s not sweet enough for you, add more sugar.

-Also if you like way sweeter syrups or different flavors, you might like Homemade Gingerbread Syrup.
+Also if you like way sweeter syrups or different flavors, you might like Gingerbread Syrup.
 It’s not only for the Holiday season!

 Raspberry syrup uses:

 It’s perfect for flavoring pure water or mixing it with seltzer, drizzling some over ice cream or Chocolate Pavlova.